We actively engage in consultations and dialogue with government and policy makers. Below are some examples of our work.

 - Council condemned for charging runners to use park

 Public parks inquiry

 The Communities and Local Government Committee inquiry into public parks considered the impact of funding cuts to local authorities’ budgets.
 Dr Abigail Gilmore submitted written evidence.

-The report has been published and is awaiting the Government’s response.
+The report has been published and the Government’s response is available.

 Clive Betts MP Chair of the Committee, said:

 “Whether it is kicking the ball about with friends, joining a parkrun, walking the dog or just relaxing with a paperback, people value their local parks.
 But with councils under enormous financial pressures and with no legal obligation to fund and maintain public parks, these precious community resources may be at risk.”

 Countries of Culture inquiry